 Best bars in Stockholm

 This jetty bar is packed with blooming plants and flowers, string lights popping with primary colours and an unpretentious gay-friendly crowd.
-Floating on the water next to one of the city’s most stunning tree-lined footpaths, Norr Mälarstrand, Mälarpaviljongen also boasts incredible views towards Södermalm island (ook out for the iconic red-brick former brewery, Munchenbryggeriet).
+Floating on the water next to one of the city’s most stunning tree-lined footpaths, Norr Mälarstrand, Mälarpaviljongen also offers incredible views over Södermalm island (look out for iconic red-brick former brewery Münchenbryggeriet).

 You probably won’t be able to nap on the giant double bed or homey sofas inside Laika, a loud industrial-vintage venue with a focus on live acts and DJs.
 Offering everything from techno and indie to spoken word and stand-up comedy, it’s one of creative Södermalm’s most sociable spots, pulling in twenty and thirty-somethings from across the capital.

-Cosy nostalgia envelopes this intimate spot named after it’s owner’s grandparents, who lived in the bar’s formerly working class neighbourhood, Hornstull, back in the 1930s.
-Their names beam out from art deco neon lights on the building’s facade, while inside you’ll find the food and drink menu crafted from magnetic white letters stuck on a retro black letter board.
+Cosy nostalgia envelops this intimate spot named after its owner’s grandparents, who lived in the bar’s formerly working class neighbourhood, Hornstull, back in the 1930s.
+Their names beam out from art deco neon lights on the building’s façade, while inside you’ll find the food and drink menu crafted from magnetic white letters stuck on a retro black letter board.

-An unassuming 1960s former office block (that’s also currently home to student accommodation and a shopping centre) is the somewhat improbable location for one of Stockholm’s best-loved high-altitude drinking spots.
-Himlen is on the 26th floor of a skyscraper slap-bang in the middle of the artsy Södermalm district.
+An unassuming 1960s former office block (which also contains student accommodation and a shopping centre) is the somewhat improbable location for one of Stockholm’s best-loved high-altitude drinking spots.
+Himlen is on the 26th floor of a skyscraper slap-bang in the middle of artsy Södermalm.

-Glowing pastel-coloured neon signs, exposed giant silver pipes and walls lined with chaffed white square tiles set the tone for this industrial-chic bar.
-Located in the on-trend Mariatorget district – packed with art galleries, thrift shops and up-and-coming Scandinavian fashion labels – it draws in edgy locals as well as creative types priced out of this increasingly gentrified former working class heartland.
+Pastel-hued neon signs, giant exposed silver pipes and walls lined with white square tiles set the tone at this industrial-chic bar.
+Tucked away in the on-trend Mariatorget district – packed with art galleries, vintage shops and up-and-coming fashion labels – it draws a predictable mix of edgy locals and creative types from across the city.